cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## Square root of a ratio of field elements {#sqrtratio255}

 The following function is defined on field elements, and is used to implement other ristretto255 functions.
-Implementations **MUST NOT** expose it to their API consumers.
+This function is only used internally to implement some of the group operations.

 On input field elements u and v, the function `SQRT_RATIO_M1(u, v)` returns: